Shopping cart

 • How to measure the adaptation rate of sensory neurons in a cockroach leg.

-• The role of sensory neurons in peripheral and central nervous systems in learning and adaptation.
+• The role sensory neurons play in peripheral and central nervous systems during learning and adaptation.

 • Why constant pressure must be applied carefully to ensure accurate results.

 Start by preparing the cockroach leg on a piece of cork, as described in earlier experiments.
-Place the electrodes close together to record spikes from individual neurons and turn on your SpikerBox.
-Use the SpikeRecorder app to visualize the neural activity.
+Place the electrodes close together to record spikes from individual neurons, then power on your SpikerBox and open SpikeRecorder to visualise activity.
 Identify a barb that produces large, clear spikes when touched.

 Once you’ve located a responsive barb, apply constant pressure to it.
-You can use a toothpick mounted on a manipulator or stacked books, or a piece of bent fishing wire taped to a pen to ensure consistent force.
+Use either a toothpick mounted in a manipulator (or weighted with stacked books) or a piece of bent fishing line taped to a pen to keep the force steady.
 Press the tool against the barb and hold it in place.

-At first, you’ll hear a flurry of spikes as the neuron fires rapidly.
-But over time, the firing rate will decrease and eventually stop altogether.
-This shows the neuron adapting to the constant stimulus.
-Record this activity using SpikeRecorder, and zoom out to observe the timeline.
+You will hear a burst of spikes as the neuron fires rapidly; over time the firing rate falls and may stop altogether—evidence of adaptation.
+Record the activity in SpikeRecorder and zoom out to see the full timeline.

-After observing the spikes diminish, use SpikeRecorder to quantify the adaptation.
-Create a 250 ms window and measure the number of spikes in each window over time.
-You’ll see how the spike rate decreases until it stabilizes.
-Measure the time it takes to go from the peak firing rate to half its value.
-Try this for different neurons and compare their adaptation rates.
+After the spikes diminish, use SpikeRecorder to quantify adaptation.
+Create 250-ms windows and count the spikes in each window over time; the firing rate will drop until it stabilises.
+Measure how long it takes to fall from the peak rate to half its initial value, then repeat for other neurons to compare adaptation rates.

-Once the neuron has adapted, increase the pressure slightly.
-Do the spikes return?
+When the neuron has adapted, increase the pressure slightly—do spikes return?
 What happens when you reduce the pressure?
-Repeat the experiment on different barbs or parts of the leg to explore variations in adaptation rates.
+Test different barbs or legs to explore variation in adaptation.